7 Alternatives to Downhill Skiing in Alberta Resorts

 Behind the main lodge at the Nordic Centre is a rad toboggan hill (Credit Tourism Canmore/Kananaskis)

-Calgarians know sledding is a serious issue, man!
-Since it’s come to light you’re only allowed to sled in designated parks, families need to select their hill accordingly or risk breaking the law.
-I love the purpose-built toboggan hill at the Canmore Nordic Centre.
-It’s got plenty of lanes, some bumps for speed demons and gentle slopes for the young ‘ens.
+The Nordic Centre has plenty of lanes, some bumps for speed demons and gentle slopes for the young ‘ens.
 There’s a cafe onsite and also a wee-skating rink.

 Ice Skating near Banff, Calgary and Canmore